Skip to main content

 Understanding the Results

 The calculator shows probabilities for various eye colors.
-Here's what the results mean:
+Here is what the results mean:

 The Science Behind Our Calculator